For daily wit & wisdom, sign up for the Almanac newsletter.

 When is the Next Black Moon?

-If we go by the most popular “two new Moons in a single month” definition, Black Moons are slightly rare, occurring once every 29 months (two to three years).
+If we go by the most popular “two new Moons in a single month” definition, Black Moons are slightly rare, occurring once every 29 months (2 to 4 years).
 The next Black Moons are:

 Black Moons are invisible, like all new Moons, so you won’t see the Moon itself!

-Did You Know: The new Moon always rises near sunrise, and crosses the sky with the Sun during the day, so the glare of the Sun is too strong.
+Did You Know: The new Moon always rises near sunrise and crosses the sky with the Sun during the day, so the glare of the Sun is too strong to allow us to see the Moon.
 See our handy chart on “When Will the Moon Rise Tonight?”

 Remember, there are four quarters of the Moon—the Moon phases.
 There’s usually a new Moon and a full Moon about once a month, because the Moon takes about a month to orbit Earth.